Timothy C. Hain, MD • Page last modified: July 4, 2022

-These criteria are very inclusive, and not at all specific.
-For example, one might imagine a person with a visual disturbance, perhaps due to a change in glasses or after cataract surgery, who saw their doctor for some reason within the last 6 months, who had met all of these criteria.
+These criteria are inclusive, and in the author's opinion, not at all specific.
+For example, one might imagine a person with a visual disturbance due to a change in glasses or after cataract surgery, who saw their doctor for some reason within the last 6 months, who had met all of these criteria.
 One might also imagine an anxious person taking too much of a blood pressure pill.

-There are several other dizzy wastebasket syndromes, each having a different symptom inventory.
+There are several other dizzy syndromes based entirely on symptoms, each having a different symptom inventory.
 The most popular of these is vestibular migraine.
 Another is called "non-motion triggered mal de debarquement".
+Understandably, there is overlap.
 Considering migraine, Sarna et al (2021), reported that of 36 subjects with PPPD, "A total of 19 (53%) patients met the International Classification of Headache Disorders criteria for migraine headache, and 6 of those (17%) met the criteria for definite VM.
 Of the patients who did not meet full migraine headache criteria, 6 (17%) patients met 4 of 5 criteria, and 5 (14%) patients met 3 of 5 criteria. " In other words, the overlap is nearly complete between PPPD and migraine.

-There is no "test" for PPPD other than enumerating symptoms.
+There is no "rule in test" for PPPD other than enumerating symptoms.

 The main problem with developing a test for PPPD, is that anyone who reads this page can have PPPD diagnosed by simply endorsing the symptoms.
-Practically, if you can't identify what you are developing a test to start with, it is unrealistic to think that you will be able to confirm that your new procedure is accurate.
+Practically, if you can't identify what you are developing a test for to start with, it is unrealistic to think that you will be able to confirm that your new procedure is accurate.
 You can check to see if you meet the symptom criteria here.Examples of papers suggesting that they might have a "rule in test"

 Yagi et al (2019) stated that "We developed a questionnaire that exhibited high reliability and validity in evaluating PPPD severity."
 The problem here is that using one symptom inventory to evaluate another symptom inventory is meaningless.